NilayMajorwar/newsreader/README.md

 The GUI toolkit included with Python.
 #### 4. threading
 Required for background news checking in parallel to the GUI mainloop.

+# newsreader2
+Has the additional feature of notifying the user via a desktop notification.
+###### Note that you need dbus and its dependencies for the notifications.